nlmixr2/nonmem2rx/README.md

 For the comparison we use the `PRED` and `IPRED` output in the tables from NONMEM.

+### Using `FORMAT` in nonmem

+If you wish to be more precise for the `IPRED` and `ETA` values output in your tables you can change the FORTRAN format to a something a bit higher.

+The default for tables is `FORMAT=s1PE11.4`, if you really want to increase the precision for the output you could use `FORMAT=s1PE17.9` or something similar, this can help with validation of individuals if you get in a situation where it is important.

+See [discussion on
+nmusers](mail-archive.com/nmusers@globomaxnm.com/msg05466.html).

+That being said, a verification on the population level and a verification from a vpc is likely sufficient.

 ### What do the values mean